Pilot (pen company): Pens from recycled bottles

 Pilot Corporation published some ecological facts about its pens in 2015.
-The most eco-friendly is the Bottle-2-Pen (B2P) which is made of 90.4% recycled components.
+The most eco-friendly is the Bottle-2-Pen (B2P) which is made of 89% and 86% recycled components for gel and ink varieties respectively.
 PET plastic from bottles are used for much of it, so it is sometimes nicknamed the 'PetPen' or 'PetBall'.

 Others

-The brand manufactures and commercialises a wide range of products under its own name and other brands, such as FriXion (erasable ink gel pens), Acroball (hybrid ink ballpoint pens);
+The brand manufactures and commercializes a wide range of products under its own name and other brands, such as FriXion (erasable ink gel pens, highlighters, and stamps), Acroball (hybrid ink ballpoint pens);

 Pintor; B2P and Begreen (both, products with recycled components).